socketstream/socketstream/README.md

 Google Group: http://groups.google.com/group/socketstream
 IRC channel: [#socketstream](http://webchat.freenode.net/?channels=socketstream) on freenode

-Take a tour of all the new features at http://www.socketstream.org/tour
+Take a tour of all the new features at http://www.socketstream.org/tour and watch the [introductory video](http://vimeo.com/43027679) (recorded at LNUG.com, May 2012).

 ### Introduction